QunATCG/scMutrace-tutorial/AdvancedFunctions/MPDAPI/readme.md

 **Run with**

-replace input with your regions.txt in `MPD_API.py`
+Replace the region files in `MPD_API.py` with your own BED files, which were extracted from the output of scMutrace.

 ![regions](./regions_input_codes.png)